XMOJ-Script-dev/.github/profile/README.md

 👩‍💻 Useful resources - we are just working on the docs, please wait a secccc

-🍿 Fun facts - Our dev team members are actually not very good at developing and @PythonSmall-Q is coding while being a product manageer
+🍿 Fun facts - Our dev team members are actually not very good at developing and @PythonSmall-Q is coding while being a product manager